jmcvetta/jmcvetta.github.io/source/_posts/2013-08-30-continuous-integration-for-go-code.markdown

 the upper right corner of the screen.
 If you have never logged in to Travis before you will be prompted by Github to grant OAuth permissions to Travis.

+{% img images/travis-signin.png Travis Sign-In %}

 Once you are logged in, click on your username in the upper right corner, and choose "Accounts" from the dropdown.

+{% img images/travis-accounts.png Travis Accounts %}

-Travis will display a list of all your Github repositories.
+Travis will display a list of all your
+Github repositories.
 Locate `foofinder`, and click the OFF/ON toggle beside it.
 The toggle will slide to "ON".

+{% img images/travis-repos.png Travis Repositories %}

 Now we push our commits to Github, which will automatically kick off a Travis build: